Azure-Samples/virtual-machines-scheduled-events-discover-endpoint-for-non-vnet-vm/python/README.md

 Pre-requesites: Install python 2.4+

 Running on Windows: Once you have installed python, open an admin cmd window.
-Run the script by calling ìpython discovery.pyî.
+Run the script by calling ‚Äúpython discovery.py‚Äù.
-If you want to include any of the optional switches, you can do so by calling ìpython discovery.py ñdebugî.
+If you want to include any of the optional switches, you can do so by calling ‚Äúpython discovery.py ‚Äìdebug‚Äù.

-Running on Linux: Once you have installed python, run the script by calling ìsudo python discovery.pyî.
+Running on Linux: Once you have installed python, run the script by calling ‚Äúsudo python discovery.py‚Äù.
 You can include any/all of the optional switches.